iwhitfield/lori/README.md

 ### Compatibility

-This module is built on each commit with TravisCI on Node 0.10.x, 0.12.x and the latest version of `io.js`.
-Build results are sent over to [Code Climate](https://codeclimate.com/github/whitfin/lori) for analysis.
+This module is built on each commit with TravisCI on the latest stable version of Node.js, although the main module is compatible all the way back to 0.8.

 ### Usage